 What happens to your gut health after cutting out added sugar

 If added sugar is likely causing inflammation in the gut, what happens to your gut when you remove added sugar from your diet?
+Will you experience sugar withdrawal symptoms?
 Dr. Bulsiewicz says many people experience balance.
 "If you eliminate foods that we know are damaging to the gut, like sugar, and what you're left with is foods that we know to be good for the gut, that will bring more balance to the gut," he says.

 When the gut is balanced, this means the good bacteria is thriving; a gut imbalance is when there is more bad bacteria in the gut than there should be, which then can cause a variety of health problems such as digestive issues in the short term and cognitive decline and chronic disease in the long term.